axtgr/corrie/README.md

 ### `sync`

 * The execution starts synchronously
-* Promises and async effects are disallowed
+* Resolving promises and using async effects is disallowed
-* Promises returned from effects and coroutines throw an error
+* Unresolved promises returned from effects are allowed
-* The return value of the execution is never a promise
+* The return value of the execution must not be a promise

 ```javascript
 // This will throw an error